rosca/grunt-shell/readme.md

 Command to run or a function which returns the command.
 Supports underscore templates.

+*If `spawn` is true, `command` should represent the command or the file path to be run, not including double quotes or arguments.
+User `arg` parameters for arguments instead.*

 *Command can be omitted by directly setting the target with the command.*

+### args

+Type: `string` `Function` `array`

+If it's a string it should be the only argument passed the executable.
+Use array for multiple arguments.

+*Can only be used with `spawn: true`.*

 ### cwd